Installation

 There are several ways to install things via pip, but we will not enumerate them all here; these instructions will assume you know what you are doing if you chose this route over conda/mamba above.

 Install Python 3.
-As of this writing, PyImageJ has been tested with Python 3.6, 3.7, 3.8, 3.9, and 3.10.
-You might have issues with Python 3.10 on Windows.
+As of this writing, PyImageJ has been tested with Python up through 3.13.

 Install OpenJDK 8 or OpenJDK 11.
 PyImageJ should work with whichever distribution of OpenJDK you prefer; we recommend Zulu JDK+FX 8.
 Another option is to install openjdk from your platform’s package manager.